The Statistical Properties of Superfluid Turbulence in $^4$He from the Hall-Vinen-Bekharevich-Khalatnikov Model: CONCLUSIONS

 From our DNSs we have obtained energy, energy-flux, and mutual-friction-function spectra. the longitudinal-structure-function exponents for the normal fluid and the superfluid, as a function of the temperature $T$.
 We have calculated the ratios of structure-function exponents for the normal fluid and the superfluid, via the ESS method, as a function of $T$, by using the experimentally determined mutual-friction coefficients for superfluid Helium $^4$He~\cite{donnelly1998omfdata}.
 We have shown that there is an enhancement of intermittency for the normal fluid and the superfluid in the range $1.7 \leq T \leq 1.90$; our results should be applicable to, and verifiable in, experiments like those of Refs.~\cite{salort2011investigation,rusaouen2017intermittency,varga2018intermittency}; they are also similar to the intermittency results in the DNSs of Ref.~\cite{biferale2018turbulent}.

 {\bf Acknowledgments} We thank A. Bhatnagar and P.E.
-Roche for fruitful discussions, CSIR, UGC, and DST (India) for financial support, and SERC (IISc) for providing computational resources.
+Roche for fruitful discussions, CSIR, UGC, DST, SERB, and the National Supercomputing Mission (India) for financial support, and SERC (IISc) for providing computational resources.
 A.B. thanks the Alexander von Humboldt Stiftung, Germany for partial financial support through the Research Group Linkage Programme (2016).

 \onecolumngrid \rule{18cm}{0.4pt} \\